Effects of Trauma on Relationships

 Difficulty trusting themselves

-Self-medication with alcohol or drugs
+Risky behavior or self-medication with alcohol or drugs

 People pleasing